BOARD OF DIRECTORS

 A former County Commissioner, Carl has a Degree in Theatre Arts and Dance from the University of Southern Colorado.
 He is an avid woodworker and craftsman and enjoys camping in and around Lake County.
 Currently he is employed by Lake County Government as the Recording Clerk.

 Upon graduating from Cornell College, in Mt.
 Vernon, IA, Jane donned her back-pack, grabbed 2 pair of skis and moved to Colorado.
 After a 25 year career as a public servant in the Denver area, she retired to become a full time Leadville resident.
 These days Jane spends much of her time renovating old houses, serving on the Leadville City Council and volunteering in the community.
 As one of City Council's appointees to serve on the Tabor Opera House Board, Jane considers it an honor and privilege to be involved with the renovation and revitalization of this Leadville gem for future generations.

 Board member, Lake County Representative

 J. Edward Nelson is an American actor and singer who recently played the lead in the Tabor Opera House production of Lend Me A Tenor.
-He also works for Lake County Build a Generation as the Youth Master Plan Manager.
+He has worked for Lake County Build a Generation as the Youth Master Plan Manager.
 His focus as a Board member is to help activate the Opera House as a destination point for the youth and Hispanic communities of Lake County.